deverl/oauth_tester/README.md

  * Enter your username (url), client\_id and client\_secret (from the API app)
  * You can then begin to use the oauth_test application

+ ### Environment
+ I have used Visual Studio Code as my editor for developing and testing the app.
+I have the prettier extension installed and there is a .prettierrc file to configure it.

+ The prettier extension formats the code on each save.

 ## Using The App

 ### Configure